bacontime/blog-mirror/nature/elements.md

 钽 is  tǎn,  旦dàn
 坦 (flat) 袒 (to bare) are both tǎn

+锫 is péi, 咅 is pòu
+陪 (be with), 培 (cultivate), 赔賠 (suffer loss), 碚 (suburb) are all péi

 旦 dawn, rising sun

+america is translated as beatiful but americisum is translated as eyebrow

 TODO:
 Take a closer look at metals of antiquity.
 Somplfied character has different meaning sometimes.